chetanbg1/cbg-microservice/README.md

-       		brokers are stateless hence for maintaining the cluster state they use zookeeper responsible for choosing the leader of partition also used it to notify producer and consumer about the presence of any new broker in the kafka system or failure of the broker in system also sends the notifications regarding presence or failure of theh broker then producer and consumer, take the decision and starts coordinating their task with some other broker
+       		brokers are stateless hence for maintaining the cluster state they use zookeeper responsible for choosing the leader of partition also used it to notify producer and consumer about the presence of any new broker in the kafka system or failure of the broker in system also sends the notifications regarding presence or failure of the broker then producer and consumer, take the decision and starts coordinating their task with some other broker